yelo-npm/is/README.md

 	 is(var) to get it's type
 	 is(var1,var2,var3,Array) to check several variables at the same time

+## Installation:

+### In browser:

+	<script type="text/javascript" src="dis"></script>

+or

+	require('dis',function(is){
+		//...
+	})

+### In node:

+	var is = require('dis');

+note: I use "is" because it's shorter and more explicative.
+This is how I had named the plugin originally, but the name was not available on npm, so I had to revert to something else. the original "is" plugin is available <https://github.com/onirame/is>.
+It's sorta similar, but has more functions, and a different API.
+See if you like it better.

 ## List of functions:

 	 is.object(var): checks if var is a plain object